 Program (the order of the speakers might change):

-- Kimford Meador (Stanford/ Neurology) on "How does the brain damage affect how we think?"
+Kimford Meador (Stanford Neurology and Neurosciences) on "How does brain damage affect how we think?"

 Abstract forthcoming...
 Read more